use-ink/ink/examples/README.md

 `cargo contract build`

-To generate the contract metadata (a.k.a. the contract ABI), run the following command:

-`cargo contract generate-metadata`

-You should now have an optimized `<contract-name>.wasm` file and an `metadata.json` file in the `target` folder of your contract.
+You should now have an optimized `<contract-name>.wasm` file, a `metadata.json` file and a `<contract-name>.contract` file in the `target` folder of your contract.
+The `.contract` file combines the Wasm and metadata into one file and can be used for deployment.

 ## License